Course Catalog 2024-2025

 ENG 363 Seminar: Race and Environment (4 Credits)

 What is the role of literature and culture in the face of global environmental crisis?
-How do writers, artists, and filmmakers represent the toxic ecologies of a globalized world?
+How do writers, artists and filmmakers represent the toxic ecologies of a globalized world?
 And in what ways do the categories of race, gender, class and ability determine one's vulnerability to environmental degradation?
-Through literacy and cultural analysis, this course explores these questions as they intersect with issues of environmental racism, racialized disablement, neo/colonialism, ecofeminism, food justice, globalization, and urban ecologies.
-We examine literary and cultural engagement with diverse environmental topics: nuclear waste sites, slum ecologies, petro-capitalism, industrialized food production, and indigenous rights.
+Through literacy and cultural analysis, this course explores these questions as they intersect with issues of environmental racism, racialized disablement, neo/colonialism, ecofeminism, food justice, globalization and urban ecologies.
+The course examines literary and cultural engagement with diverse environmental topics: nuclear waste sites, slum ecologies, petro-capitalism, industrialized food production and indigenous rights.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
 Instructor permission required. {L}

 Fall, Spring, Variable